leaf-web/leaf-ai.js/docs/api/script/chat.md

-# ai.respond
+# ai.chat

+Executes a callback based on the the success of a match.

-Executes a success callback if a match if found, and passes in the response and Model.
+> The success callback gets the response and model passed as arguments.

 ----------------------------------------------------------------------

 ## Usage

-ai.respond(pattern, success, failure);
+ai.chat(pattern, success, failure);

 ### Options